hovig/mapreduce/README.md

 With the same efficiency, mapping/sorting/reducing taking place when running `python mapper.py` and `python reducer.py` with the difference of instead of relying on the key to retrieve the final, the scripts will store the results separately and take actions on them.

-Check out the output results:
+Check out the output results of this sample example that finds the total sales values of the toys and consumer electronics:

 `Toys Total = 57463477.11`<br>
-`Consumer Electronics = 57452374.13`
+`Consumer Electronics Total = 57452374.13`

 <hr>